mlsterl1/School_District_Analysis/README.md

  Replace all Thomas High School 9th grade students reading i and math scores with NaN due to irregularities in testing scores.
 Still use total numbers for analysis.

  ## Findings
+ * After replacing the Thomas High School 9th grade reading and math scores with NaN.
+The follwoing was observed for the average scores and percenatges passed :
+    * The average math score went from a 78.99 to a 78.93 and the passing percentage went from a 74.98% to 73.88%
+    * The average reading score went from 81.88% to 81.55% and the passing percenatge went from 85.81% to 84.65%

+ *